craigrachow/CISM/governance.md

 Ransomware targeting healthcare organisations becomes a key threat due to increased frequency and impact.
 AI adoption introduces new privacy and security concerns.

 ---

 ### 2A2 Vulnerability and Control Deficiency Analysis

 **ISACA context:**
-Identifies weaknesses that could be exploited by threats.
+Vulnerability management identifies weaknesses that could be exploited by threats.

 **Key points:**
 - Vulnerabilities may be technical, procedural, or human.
 - Control deficiencies increase likelihood or impact.
-- Prioritisation is business-driven.
+- Prioritisation is based on business impact.
-- Identification ≠ acceptance.
+- Identification does not equal risk acceptance.
+- Governance focuses on process, not tools.

 **Memory hook:**
 > *A vulnerability without impact is not a priority.*

 **Example:**
-Lack of MFA increases the likelihood of credential compromise.
+Lack of multi-factor authentication is a vulnerability that increases the likelihood of credential theft.

 ---

 ### 2A3 Risk Assessment and Analysis

 **ISACA context:**
 Risk assessment evaluates likelihood and impact to prioritise risk treatment.
+Risk assessments should follow recognised concepts and standards to ensure consistency and credibility.

 **Key points:**
 - Risk = likelihood × impact.
+- Scenarios combine threat, vulnerability, and impact.
 - Can be qualitative or quantitative.
 - Must be consistent and repeatable.
+- Using a standard scoring matrix allows comparison of risks across departments.
-- Supports decision-making.
+- Supports decision-making and executive-level understanding.
+- Helps prioritise risk treatment.
+Accept, mitigate, transfer or avoid.

 **Memory hook:**
 > *Impact usually outweighs likelihood on the exam.*

 **Example:**
 A low-probability outage with high financial impact is prioritised.

 ---